wptide/wptide.org/web/docs/installation/README.md

 The docs are generated with [VuePress](https://vuepress.vuejs.org/), which is a Vue-powered Static Site Generator that converts the Markdown files into a searchable static site.

-If you are using the Firebase emulator you will need to run the `build` command, `serve` will not work because the emulator hosts the public statically generated file i.e. the output of the `build` command.
+If you are using the Firebase emulator you will need to run the `build` command, `serve` will not work because the emulator hosts the public statically generated files i.e. the output of the `build` command.

 Build the front-end: